puux/iptables/README.md

 ### Howto install ###

-1. Download and install Node.js
+In first time you need to Download and install Node.js
-2. Install websocket: npm install nodejs-websocket
-3. Export node_modules path: export NODE_PATH={nodejs path}/bin/node_modules

 ### Howto use ###